lukyans/career-development-curriculum/deliverable_submissions/1701-b/sergey_lukyanenko.md

        * Link to blog post on something you've learned
        * 3-4 sentences on how you're using this blog post to connect with other people in your network
 * Link to your completed Turing portfolio with 2 additional projects: [Turing Portfolio](https://www.turing.io/alumni/sergey-lukyanenko)
-* Summary of participation in practice interview and/or actual interview using these [guidelines](https://github.com/turingschool/career-development-curriculum/blob/master/module_four/interview_practice_reflection_guidelines.md):
+* Summary of participation in practice interview and/or actual interview using these [Summary](https://gist.github.com/lukyans/9dba6d800300ece7c4e35b028825778d):
-* Link to completed action plan for the post-grad job search using this [template](https://github.com/turingschool/career-development-curriculum/blob/master/module_four/post_grad_plan.md):
+* Link to completed action plan for the post-grad job search using this [Action plan](https://gist.github.com/lukyans/cd0adcc10d17d4ad05bbb82bbf40acc3)

 ## Mod 3 Deliverables: